CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 • Fully integrated with IAM & ECS
 • Sent over HTTPS (encryption in flight) and encrypted at rest

+## Specifying Sensitive Data
+Amazon ECS enables you to inject sensitive data into your containers by storing your sensitive data in either AWS Secrets Manager secrets or AWS Systems Manager Parameter Store parameters and then referencing them in your container definition.
+This feature is supported by tasks using both the EC2 and Fargate launch types.

+### Required IAM Permissions for Amazon ECS Secrets

+To use this feature, you must have the Amazon ECS task execution role and reference it in your task definition.
+This allows the container agent to pull the necessary AWS Systems Manager or Secrets Manager resources.
+For more information, see Amazon ECS Task Execution IAM Role.

+To provide access to the AWS Systems Manager Parameter Store parameters that you create, manually add the following permissions as an inline policy to the task execution role.
+For more information, see Adding and Removing IAM Policies.

+ssm:GetParameters—Required if you are referencing a Systems Manager Parameter Store parameter in a task definition.

+secretsmanager:GetSecretValue—Required if you are referencing a Secrets Manager secret either directly or if your Systems Manager Parameter Store parameter is referencing a Secrets Manager secret in a task definition.

+kms:Decrypt—Required only if your secret uses a custom KMS key and not the default key.
+The ARN for your custom key should be added as a resource.

 # Lambda
 AWS Lambda functions time out after 15 minutes, and are not usually meant for long running jobs.

+## Lambda parameters Encryption
+Although Lambda encrypts the environment variables in your function by default, the sensitive information would still be visible to other users who have access to the Lambda console.
+This is because Lambda uses a default KMS key to encrypt the variables, which is usually accessible by other users.
+The best option in this scenario is to use encryption helpers to secure your environment variables.

+Enabling SSL would encrypt data only when in-transit.
+Your other teams would still be able to view the plaintext at-rest.
+Use AWS KMS instead.

+Option 3 is incorrect since, as mentioned, Lambda does provide encryption functionality of environment variables.
+## Lambda functions
+You upload your application code in the form of one or more Lambda functions.
+Lambda stores code in Amazon S3 and encrypts it at rest.
+###  layer
+A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
+Use layers to manage your function’s dependencies independently and keep your deployment package small.

+### Invoking Functions

+Lambda supports synchronous and asynchronous invocation of a Lambda function.
+You can control the invocation type only when you invoke a Lambda function (referred to as on-demand invocation).
+An event source is the entity that publishes events, and a Lambda function is the custom code that processes the events.
+Event source mapping maps an event source to a Lambda function.
+It enables automatic invocation of your Lambda function when events occur.

 # Disaster Recovery
 ## Overview